Chisponi/openshift-cd-demo/README.md

 If you have access to RHPDS, provisioning of this demo is automated via the service catalog under **OpenShift Demos &rarr; OpenShift CI/CD for Monolith**.
 If you don't know what RHPDS is, read the instructions in the next section.

 ## Automated Deploy on OpenShift
-You can se the `scripts/provision.sh` script provided to deploy the entire demo:
+You can use the `support/provision.sh` script provided to deploy the entire demo:

   ```
   ./provision.sh --help